Do Go On - 400 - The Millennium Dome Heist

 That's all I want.

-My friend recently sent me her – she's made a playlist,
+My friend recently sent me her, she's made a playlist, her workout playlist.

-She shared it with me, which is very generous.
+She shared it with me, which is very, very generous.

-I think that's a beautiful – I don't know.
+I think that's a beautiful, I don't know, I think that's a lovely friend.

-um and sharing such an intimate um playlist with somebody is really lovely it is so much pitbull
+And sharing such an intimate playlist with somebody is really lovely.

-though um that's a lot and it's it's the only time where you want to listen to pitbull in my
+And it's the only time where you want to listen to pit bull in my, you know,

-there's a lot of like remixes of like there's a remix of Bulletproof,
+there's a lot of like remixes of, like there's a remix of Bulletproof, you know,

 Oh, yeah, great track.